-The aim of the Woods on Your Doorstep project was to create communitywoodland.
-This also fulfills one of the Woodland Trust's key aims, to increase new native woodland.
-In addition woodland creation will add a variety of habitats to the site and improve its biodiversity value.
+The aim of the Woods on your Doorstep project was to create a community woodland.
+This is important as the area is impoverished with regard to woodland.
+By creating and encouraging new woodland the site will go some way to provide a link to other small existing patches of coastal woodland within this area.
+The establishment also fulfills one of the Woodland Trust's key aims "increase new native woodland".
+In addition it will add variety of habitats to the site and greatly improve its biodiversity value.